Search resumes for missing man who tried to save swimmer

 State, Dutchess and Ulster county officers have continued to search for him on the Hudson River in boats.

+According to a friend, Moschitta was homeless.
 Residents said it isn't uncommon for the homeless to clean up in the river.

+There is a path leading to the water's edge near the pier with clothing still visible Wednesday.

+According to a friend, the victim was a heavy drinker and had been living on the streets.

 "We are remaining optimistic and hope that he is found alive," an official at the scene said.
 "We're going to continue to assess the situation.
 We have multiple resources deployed right now."